The casting of the first of twenty bronze handles for

 Photographers, while Amelia Murphy and Katelyn Legacy,

-hold the reproduction map steady prior to rolling it up.
+hold the reproduction map steady before rolling it up.

 Photo by Tim Gurczak, Collections Photographer.